Divya5504/Divya5504/README.md

 - 🔭 I’m currently working on ...
-REACT
+Boomi
-- 🌱 I’m currently learning ...MERN
+- 🌱 I’m learning and Exploring new ideas
-- 👯 I’m looking to collaborate on ...Linkdin so that i get recognised and get a job :)
+- 👯 I’m looking to collaborate on ... new ventures so that i get recognised and get a bestoutcome in my carrer:)
 - 🤔 I’m looking for help with ...REACT,MERN
-- 💬 Ask me about ...PYTHON,DJANGO,FLASK,MongoDB,Node js,Express js.
+- 💬 Ask me about ...BOOMI
-- 📫 How to reach me: ...https://www.linkedin.com/in/divya-tulasi-b198bb162/
+- 📫 How to reach me: divyatulasi20@gmail.com
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...Super COOL!!Silent Learner with Lots of paticence :)